Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-where $v_{x}$ and $v_{y}$ is the velocity of the robot in the $x$-axis and $y$-axis respectively, and $\alpha$ is a scaling constant.
-If the difference between the robot's and the target heading is greater than $\frac{\pi}{36}$ then the robot's linear speed is reduced to 0.1, allowing time to correct its course.
+where $v_{x}$ and $v_{y}$ are the horizontal and vertical velocities of the robot, respectively, and $\alpha>0$ is a constant.
+When the difference between the robot's and the target heading exceeded $\frac{\pi}{36}$, the robot's linear speed was reduced to 0.1~unit/s, allowing it time to correct its course.
 The collider had a random initial position